AlexWeiZH/Computer-Graphics-21Fall/README.md

-## I implemented 2D & 3D texture mapping, a sky box & environment mapping, and shadow mapping in this project.
+## I implemented 2D & 3D texture mapping, a sky box & environment mapping, and shadow mapping in this project, learn more in the Project_Report.docx.
 ## This project is based on Visual Studio 2019, glfw-3.3.2 and glew-2.1.0-win32 , to run this program, first, make sure you have GLFW and GLEW & GLM installed and then:<br />

 1. In vs2019, use the "x64" solution platform and "Release" to build the project, which is next to the "Debug" button at the top of the screen.<br />